 What is the Golden State Seal Merit Diploma (GSSMD)?

-Assembly Bill 3488, approved in July 1996, called for the development of the GSSMD to recognize public school graduates who have demonstrated their mastery of the high school curriculum in designated content areas.
+Assembly Bill 3488, approved in July 1996, called for the development of the Golden State Seal Merit Diploma (GSSMD) to recognize public school graduates who have demonstrated their mastery of the high school curriculum in at least six subject matter areas, four of which are English-language arts, mathematics, science, and U.S. history, with the remaining two subject matter areas selected by the student.
+The GSSMD is awarded jointly by the State Board of Education (SBE) and the State Superintendent of Public Instruction (SSPI).

 How do students now qualify for the GSSMD?